-The unabsorbed capital allowances and unutilised tax losses do not expire under current tax legislation.
-Deferred tax assets have not been recognised in respect of these items because it is not probable that future taxable profit will be available against which the Group can utilise the benefit therefrom.
+The unutilised tax losses does not expire under current tax legislation.
+In the previous year, deferred tax assets had not been recognised in respect of these items because it was not probable that future taxable profit will be available against which the Group can utilise the benefit therefrom.

-The comparative figures for 31.5.2012 have been restated to reflect the revised unabsorbed capital allowances, unutilised tax losses and other temporary differences available to the Group.
+The comparative figures for 2013 have been restated to reflect the revised unutilised tax losses and other temporary differences available to the Group.